Childhood Arc ~ I'm Quite Knowledgeable! ~

 "The capital's orphanage might be a good reference for the orphanage in our domain.
 I'll pop over."

-"… Well, I don't think it will be of much reference, actually."
+"… Well, I don't think you'll find it particularly instructive."

-Marquis Yarkot muttered that, but she decided to go for now.
+Marquis Yarkot muttered, but she decided to go anyway.

 * * *

-And so, Koleha came with Harks to the orphanage in the royal capital.
+And so, Koleha accompanied Harks to the orphanage in the royal capital.

 "My.
 It's rather dingy, isn't it."